Jalaleddin Taheri: Career

 Taheri was a member of Assembly of Experts and representative of Ayatollah Ruhollah Khomeini in Isfahan province.
 In 2002, Taheri resigned after 30 years as prayer leader in Isfahan.
 Taheri's resignation letter complained of "generalized corruption of religious power in Iran."
 On 30 June 2009, Taheri wrote an open letter in which he called Mahmoud Ahmadinejad's presidency illegitimate.

 Death

-Taheri died on 2 June 2013 at near 5 A.M after 35 days of hospitalization due to Respiratory arrest in one of the Isfahan's hospital.
+Taheri died on 2 June 2013 at near 5 A.M after 35 days of hospitalization due to Respiratory arrest in one of the Isfahan's hospitals.
 He suffered respiratory disease for a long time.

 "Tens of thousands" attended his funeral in what was reportedly "Iran's biggest anti-government protest for years".
-Mourners chanted anti-government slogans such as “the political prisoners must freed,” and, “Mousavi and Karroubi must be freed,” calling Supreme Leader Ali Khamenei a dictator.
+Mourners chanted anti-government slogans such as “the political prisoners must be freed,” and, “Mousavi and Karroubi must be freed,” calling Supreme Leader Ali Khamenei a dictator.

-He was buried in his hometown in Golestan Shohaha camstry beside his son.
+He was buried in his hometown in Golestan Shohadah cemetery beside his son.